minhanhto09/NuCLS/README.md

 A single dataset entry contains the following details:

-- 'file_name': A unique filename that encodes the most relevant information about each example and its associated data.
+- `file_name`: A unique filename that encodes the most relevant information about each example and its associated data.
 ![](https://huggingface.co/datasets/minhanhto09/NuCLS_dataset/resolve/main/Images/fig2.png)

 - `rgb_image`: A high-resolution RGB image of breast cancer tissue.